Canvasbird/canvasboard/contribution.md

 - [Good first issue](https://github.com/Canvasbird/canvasboard/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) issues are generally straightforward to complete.
 - [Help wanted](https://github.com/Canvasbird/canvasboard/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues are problems we would like the community to help us with regardless of complexity.

-If you're looking to make a code change, see how to set up your environment for [local development](#set-up-the-development-environment) and [work on an issue](#work-on-an-issue-👨‍💻👩‍💻).
+If you're looking to make a code change, see how to set up your environment for [local development](#set-up-the-development-environment) and [work on an issue](#work-on-an-issue).

 When you're ready to contribute, it's time to [create a pull request](#create-a-pull-request).

-## Set up the development environment 🖥️
+## Set up the development environment

-For setting up the Canvasboard project on your local:
+🖥️For setting up the Canvasboard project on your local:

 1. Fork the repo by clicking on the `fork` icon.